| | |

 and skill, combined with his innate sense of what is right.
 Many

-and never knew him to shrink from a challenge or to stop working
+of us had worked with himand never knew him to shrink from a challenge or to stop working

 for any reason before the job was done right.
 But he always made